zhao-zilong/streaming_stereo/README.md

 ###Folder stereo

 For sending an audio on stereo from a client to a server

+# order of starting this program

+1. Start websocket-server.js by command 'node websocket-server.js'
+2. Open client.html and server.html in Chrome, login in server first, then connect client